CarnegieHall/archivesspace-importguide/archivesspace-import.md

-## Start the import and solve the errors
+## Start import and resolve errors

 Once the EAD is ready, go on ArchivesSpace in the Background Jobs section, and upload the file.
-To start the import process click on the button `Queue work` and your import will start as soon the program have finish to run the previous job.
+To start the import process, click on the button `Queue work` and your import will start as soon the program has finished running the previous job.
 The black “Log” window executes the import procedures and it will show the final message with the results of the import.

 ![Img 9](/images/9%20Import%20page%20sml.png)

-If the import goes fine refresh the page and search for the new collection browsing the Resources (in the staff interface) or the Collections (in the public interface).
-If some errors occurred, the Log explain why the process interrupted and where to find the error.
-Mistake in the writing of the EAD could be in both of the preparatory moments (the copy/paste of the records from the collection spreadsheet to the Import Spreadsheet, and the writing of the EAD).
+If the import is successful, refresh the page and search for the new collection by browsing the Resources (in the staff interface) or the Collections (in the public interface).
+If errors occurred, the Log explains why the process was interrupted and where to find the error.
+Mistakes in the EAD could be in both of the preparatory moments (the copy/paste of the records from the collection spreadsheet to the Import Spreadsheet, and the writing of the EAD).

 ![Img 10](/images/10%20Import%20error.png)

-Check the spreadsheet and be sure every mandatory field is filled and there aren’t not acceptable characters.
+Check the spreadsheet and be sure every mandatory field is filled and only acceptable characters are used.
 Then you may have to check the syntax of the EAD.
 Here some useful tips:
-* Check the EAD with the online [XML-Validate](http://xmlvalidation.com/)
+* Check the EAD with the online [XML-Validate](http://xmlvalidation.com/) tool.
-* Search in your Xml editor how many `<c>` nodes are and compare with the number of `</c>` tags.
-They have to be at the same amount, or you have to add/delete one or more of them to have a clear syntax.
-Same procedure for the other relevant elements as the `<did></did>` and the `<unitdate></untdate>`.
+* Search in your XML editor how many `<c>` nodes are and compare with the number of `</c>` tags.
+They have to be at the same amount, or you have to add/delete one or more of them to have clear syntax.
+Do the same procedure for the other relevant elements as the `<did></did>` and the `<unitdate></untdate>`.
-* Check the orthography of the EAD and delete characters as the ampersand “&”, the angle brackets “<” and “>” and the quotation marks “ inside the attributes.
-To insert these not permitted characters you can type:
+* Check the spelling, capitalization, and consistency of the EAD and delete characters like the ampersand “&”, the angle brackets “<” and “>” and the quotation marks “ inside the attributes.
+To insert these 'illegal' characters you can use:

    * `&lt`; to represent "<";
    * `&gt`; to represent ">";